Plain Vanilla Components

 connectedCallback() {

 This method is called when our element is added to the DOM, which means the element is ready to make DOM updates.
+Note that it may be called multiple times when the element or one of its ancestors is moved around the DOM.

 this.textContent = 'hello world!';